TriBITSPub/TriBITS/CONTRIBUTING.md

 Contributions to TriBITS are welcomed.
 However, there are some [requirements](#requirements) that every contribution needs to follow before it can be integrated into the main development branch of TriBITS and there is a [recommended process](#process) for suggesting and submitted proposed changes.

+**NOTE:** See GitHub documentation for overviews and the mechanical steps to create a [GitHub fork](https://help.github.com/articles/about-forks/), [push topic branches](https://help.github.com/articles/pushing-to-a-remote/), and [create pull requests](https://help.github.com/articles/creating-a-pull-request/).
+That documentation and links should provide everything you should need to know about how to perform those standard GitHub tasks.
+Those mechanical steps are **not** repeated here.

 **NOTE:** All contributions that are submitted are assumed to be given under the **[3-clause BSD-like TriBITS License](https://github.com/TriBITSPub/TriBITS/blob/master/tribits/Copyright.txt).**

 <a name="requirements"/>